zenglenn42/react-tutorials/README.md

 A few weeks ago, I completed Bob Ziroll's really nice React tutorial on [youtube](https://youtu.be/DLX62G4lc44).

 It'd be nice to share my solutions in an associative context should I ever need to refer back to something I'd learned.
-True, I could just blast stuff to [codesandbox](https://codesandbox.io/).
-But I want to linger and play with React itself and crafting a React-based container for my solutions is a good design exercise, something I could plug into my growing portfolio.
+True, I could just blast stuff to [codesandbox](https://codesandbox.io/), but I want to linger and play with React itself and crafting a React-based container for my solutions is a good design exercise, something I could plug into my growing portfolio.

 ### [Bootstrap to Heroku](#contents)